BohdanBabii/tsunami_lab/docs/source/chapters/assignment_1.rst

 Our project starts with a given code to jump-start your developments.
 First, we make sure that you can use the code and work on it collaboratively.

-.. admonition:: Tasks

-   #.
-The project’s initial code is available from `Github <https://github.com/breuera/tsunami_lab>`_.
-      Fork the git-repository for your work.
-      You may do this in your preferred way, e.g., by using your own resources or by using a provider of your choice.
-      Make sure that all team members have access to your fork.

-   #.
-The initial code ships with an implementation of the Roe solver.
-      The Roe solver is similar to the targeted f-wave solver which you will develop as part of :numref:`ch:fwave`.
-      Make yourself familiar with the initial code.
-      The software uses `SCons <https://www.scons.org>`_ as a build tool.
-      Build the code, run the unit tests, run the solver, and visualize the results.

-   #.
-Generate a `Doxygen <https://www.doxygen.nl/>`_ documentation from the code.
-      In future, comment your code using Doxygen syntax, especially functions and function parameters.

-   #.
-Use git’s version control features for all changes and write meaningful commit messages.
-      Consider going through pull requests and code reviews for changes.
-      Make yourself familiar with git.

-   #.
-It is paramount to test new features of our software before going to production.
-      For this, we'll introduce unit tests through `Catch2 <https://github.com/catchorg/Catch2>`_ whenever possible.
-      Make yourself familiar with Catch2.

 .. _ch:fwave: